FAQs

 What happens if you go out of business?

-We intend to seed a fund that’ll pay for our server operation for decades to come.
+We seed a fund that’ll pay for our server operation for decades to come.
 Even if DRC ceases operation, this fund will pay for the continued operation of Metroboards for 50+ years.

 If needed, we will also open-source the relevant software, firmware, and transition to a community-run operation.